ZEISS Microscopy Knowledge Base

 NUM_BOX_WIDTH = 2

-Multicolored segmented rectangular prism on black background with scattered blue dots
+3D view of segmented multicolored rectangular prism with scattered blue dots on black background

 4. SIZE_IN_VOXELS defines if the size of the Sub-Volume is expressed in metric unit (True) or it is calculated from the reference ROI size (False).